 In 2024, we are finally seeing progress with the new CAB being gazetted and opened for public comment between May and June 2024.
 In 2020, we proposed Five Reforms to the CAB that would be crucial for the ECD sector.
 We have now done an analysis of how the new CAB fares against our Five Reforms and we are thrilled to say that the Bill has improved significantly.
 One significant amendment is a one-step registration process for ECD practitioners.
 This is a huge victory!

-Real Reform for ECD made a submission to the DBE in support of the new draft Bill which was supported by over 100 people.
-Now is the time to keep up the pressure and ensure that the new CAB is tabled before Parliament before the end of 2024 and passed by 2025!
+Real Reform for ECD made a submission to the DBE in support of the new draft Bill which was supported by over 100 people in June 2024.
+The new draft Bill was expected to be tabled before Parliament in 2024 and passed by 2025, but this did not happen.
+Now we need to keep up the pressure and ensure that the new CAB is tabled before Parliament and passed by the end of 2026!

 See our graphic to see how the new CAB fares against our Five Reforms.